kingwingfly/telegram_sync_bot/README.md

 ## No file size limit (local server)

-You need apply for a telegram api id and hash from [Telegram](https://core.telegram.org/api/obtaining_api_id) first.
+You need to apply for a telegram api id and hash from [Telegram](https://core.telegram.org/api/obtaining_api_id) first.
 (If you always get `Error` during applying, try `cloudflare warp` as VPN)

 You can use the following command to build the telegram api bot local server image: